- Solar advice hub

 The Sunsave Guarantee comes with 24/7 remote monitoring of your solar & battery system, so we can spot any issues as soon as they occur, troubleshoot them, try to fix them remotely, and â if necessary â pay a visit to fix the issue.

-Storage batteries can fail for multiple reasons, although a top-class installer will take steps to ensure your battery can work as well as possible for as long as possible.
+Storage batteries can fail for multiple reasons, although a top-class installer will take steps to ensure your battery works at its peak level for as long as possible.

 Lithium-ion batteries, which are the most popular type, can overheat if theyâre overcharged, kept in an inadequately ventilated place, paired with a defective charger, or suffer a short circuit.